-The Studio Art School's Spring Session has something for all artists, beginners or newbies, young or old.
+The Studio Art School's Fall Session has something for all artists, beginners or newbies, young or old.
 We're excited to offer new classes in glass in partnership with Cristallo Artisans in Newport News, along with our affordable Super Saturday sessions: one-day workshops, all less than $60.
-Want to dig deeper, but can't commit to 10 weeks?
-We now offer mini-sessions, classes less than five weeks long and all under $200.
+Take the plunge and indulge in your creativity this fall by taking a class in drawing, painting, ceramics, jewelry-making, soft sculpture and beyond.
 Classes are a great way to tap into your talents, broaden your horizons, make new friends, and support PFAC — Art Is What You Make It!